tinacms/tina.io/content/docs/cli-overview.md

 This will,

-1. Install all of the dependencies you need
+1. Install all required dependencies for Tina.
-2. Setup a basic content model in your [`schema.ts` file](/docs/schema/)
+2. Define a basic content schema in the `.tina` directory.
-3. Drop in a ready to go `_app.js` file
-4. Add an editable page at http://localhost:3000/demo/blog/helloWorld
+3. Add some Tina boilerplate components.
+4. Create example content in the demo directory.
+5. Edit the `package.json` to add scripts to launch tina (tina-dev, tina-build, tina-start).

 ### `tinacms server:start`